MrBomber0x001/Library-Management-Java/README.md

 ## TODO and log
 - [x] Implement user authentication (signup, login)
 - [x] Implement Book adding feature, prefetching the books for registered or already logged in users
-- [ ] Implement Book Updating/Deletion
+- [x] Implement Book Updating/Deletion
 - [x] Implement Export to Excel Functionality
+- [ ] FUTURE -> (Refactor totalBook count to be based on tableView rows count only instead of the database)
 - [ ] Package the application & Dockersize.
 - [x] <https://stackoverflow.com/questions/27556536/javafx-scene-layout-pane-cannot-be-cast-to-javafx-fxml-fxmlloader>
 - [x] Change the schema